 The LSAT Logic Games section tests our ability to deduce connections between and among rules.
 In some games, the rules are so restrictive that only a limited number of solutions remain available.
 Another way of saying this is that from all of the possible ways in which the variables (without restrictions) could have interacted, there are only a few paths remaining.

-The photograph of a tree I’ve used in this post may help you visualize this process.
+The image of a tree may help you visualize this process.
 Think of this tree, with all of its branches, as a logic game.
-If we take the tree as is, without placing any restrictions on how the branches may emerge, we wind up with many different paths from the trunk outward.
-However, when we start restricting the branches, we cut off some of those possibilities, and may even wind up with just one or two limbs coming off of the trunk, perhaps with only two or three branches emerging from each.
+If you don’t restrict how a tree’s branches emerge, we wind up with many different paths from the trunk outward.
+However, when you start restricting the branches, we cut off some of those possibilities.
+You may wind up with only one limb coming off the trunk, perhaps with only 2-3 branches from each.

 Similar scenarios are available in grouping games as well.
 For example, in a two-group game, if the rules tell you that two variables cannot be in the same group, then reserve a space in both groups so that you can visualize the effect of that restriction.
 Doing so will reduce the spacing options and might clue you in to the possibility of limited solutions.
 This process of using uncertainty to generate inferences is an example of our Hurdling the Uncertainty technique.

-With practice, you can learn to not only identify limited solution opportunities, but also to diagram the possibilities efficiently and to use your diagrams effectively.
-In combination, these three skills can earn you a powerful competetive advantage over the competition.
+With practice, you can learn to not only identify limited solution opportunities but also to diagram the possibilities efficiently and to use your diagrams effectively.
+In combination, these three skills can earn you a powerful competitive advantage over the competition.